dreamportdev/Osdev-Notes/99_Appendices/D_Nasm.md

 endstruc
 ```

-Now we can access the fields inside our struct in a familiar way: struct_name.field_name.
+Now we can access the fields inside our struct in a familiar way: `struct_name.field_name`.
 What's really happening here is the assembler will add the offset of field_name to the base address of struct_name to give us the real address of this variable.

 Now if we have a memory location or register that contains our structure, for example let's say that we have the pointer to our structure stored in the register rax and we want to copy the id field in the register rbx: